heabiside/SQL-TABLE/README.md

 # Requirement
 MariaDB

 APACHE

 # Example usage
 I built it in xampp.
-This source code is vulnerable because I don't intend to publish it as a web app.
+This source code is vulnerable because I don't intend to publish it as a web app.(I've taken some simple measures to prevent XSS.)

 If you put the whole folder directly under htdocs, it works just like the pictures below.